alpa-projects/alpa/README.md

 Scaling neural networks to hundreds of billions of parameters has enabled dramatic breakthroughs such as GPT-3, but training these large-scale neural networks requires complicated distributed training techniques.
 Alpa aims to automate large-scale distributed training with just a few lines of code.

-The key capabilities of Alpa include:
+The key features of Alpa include:

 💻 **Automatic Parallelization**.
-Alpa automatically parallelizes computational graphs with data, operator, and pipeline parallelism.
+Alpa automatically parallelizes users' single-device code on distributed clusters with data, operator, and pipeline parallelism.

 🚀 **Excellent Performance**.
 Alpa achieves linear scaling on training models with billions of parameters on distributed clusters.

-✨ **Tight Integration with High-performance Deep Learning Ecosystem**.
-Alpa is backed by [Jax](https://github.com/google/jax), [XLA](https://www.tensorflow.org/xla) and [Ray](https://github.com/ray-project/ray)
+✨ **Tight Integration with Machine Learning Ecosystem**.
+Alpa is backed by open-source, high-performance, and production-ready libraries such as [Jax](https://github.com/google/jax), [XLA](https://www.tensorflow.org/xla), and [Ray](https://github.com/ray-project/ray)

 ## Quick Start
 Use Alpa's decorator ``@parallelize`` to scale your single-device training code to distributed clusters.